visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 use the Sphinx ``:scale:`` and ``:width:`` or ``:height:`` options for a ``.. figure::`` block.
 Also, be sure to use a ``.. figure::`` directive instead of an ``.. image::`` directive for embedding images.
-This is because the ``.. figure::`` directive also supports anchoring for cross-referencing.
+This is because the ``.. figure::`` directive also supports anchoring for cross referencing.

-Although all images get copied into a common directory during generation, Sphinx takes care of re-mapping names so there is no need to worry about collisions in image file names.
+Although all images get copied into a common directory during generation, Sphinx takes care of remapping names so there is no need to worry about collisions in image file names.

 An ordinary image...